 We eliminated all the products that are overpriced or low-quality.
 So here are the professional choices-only the best caulk.
-Glues are below: I love glue in tubes!
+Some glues below also.

 Note that caulks with silicone, even paint-able ones, take longer to dry than non-silicone.
 Check the specs before using outdoors: many of the best caulks are suitable for both interior and exterior.

 The #1, go-to product I have used all my life is here at a very good price: the painter’s indoor/outdoor caulk from DAP.
 Some people call all caulk “Dap”, like they call tissue “Kleenex”.
 That’s some branding!
 Ignore any bad ratings: people don’t know what they are talking about: pros use this A LOT.

-My 2nd favorite is Alex Plus: it’s the same as the one above but has a longer life and more flexibility, (because it has some silicone, which therefore takes longer to dry): it comes in Clear - Almond - Black - Brown - Tan - Bronze - Gray
+My 2nd favorite is Alex Plus: it’s the same as the one above but has a longer life and more flexibility, (because it has some silicone, which therefore takes longer to dry).

 If it gets wet, go the full monty: silicone caulk (our pick can be painted, but does not have to be painted).
-Even the best caulk made of silicon is toxic: read the warning section at the bottom!
+Even the best caulk made of silicon is toxic: read the warning section below!

-How much to buy?
-One hand squeeze tube will do a tub if your cracks are small.
-Don’t use to replace grout.
+- How much to buy?
+One squeeze tube will do a tub if your cracks are small.
+Don’t use to replace the grout.

-Have a big tub or shower?
+- Have a big tub or shower?
 You’ll need a caulk gun tube (10 to 11 ounces), or several hand-squeeze tubes.

 Sidewalk cracks?
 Save your mothers’ backs with concrete caulk: a case is a very good deal.
 It keeps water out of your pavement to extend lifespan.

-Butyl Rubber caulk is suitable for always-wet applications – just read about how to get good bonding.
+Butyl Rubber caulk is suitable for always-wet applications – the product page talks about how to get good bonding.

 Dap Construction adhesive comes in a tube and is the best deal in glue.